inmation/inmation-api-docs/webapi/readrawhistoricaldata.md

 #### Examples

-The following example shows the output based on the Match Duration expression '{"v" : {"gt": 20}}':
+The following example shows the output based on the Match Duration expression '{"v" : {"$gt": 20}}':

 ```ascii
         interval                         interval